 This is a revision Übung without an assignment.
 It is assumed that you understand everything from the revision exercise on force fields earlier in the semester.
 If you are unsure, go through that revision again and make sure you understand everything.
+We will discuss the answers in four weeks (2.7.2019).

-- 1. What is the difference between internal energy, potential energy, kinetic energy, the Hamiltonian, and free energy?
-Answer the question for the NVT (canonical) ensemble.
-What would be different in the NPT (isobaric-isothermal) ensemble? - 2.
-I want to do three simulations, one in the NVE, one in the NVT, and one in the NPT ensemble.
-When do i have to use a thermostat and when a barostat? - 3.
-What is the connection between the Boltzmann and Gibbs formulas for entropy? - 4.
+- 1. What is the difference between potential energy, kinetic energy, the Hamiltonian, and free energy? - 2.
+What is the connection between the Boltzmann $(S = -k_B \sum{i=1}^{N} p_i \ln p_i)$ and Gibbs $(S = k_B \ln \Omega)$ formulae for entropy? - 3.
 I run an MD simulation of a protein without a temperature bath and find the temperature to be 310 K. I want to simulate at 300 K. I want to adjust the velocities to have the correct temperature.
 What factor should I multiply the velocities by?
 Do not use a calculator.
-Give an answer as an exact expression. - 5.
+Give an answer as an exact expression. - 4.
 I have the coordinates for a protein.
 At a certain site, it has an alanine.
 I would like to predict the stability if this alanine is mutated to a glycine.
 I suggest that we run an MD simulation of the native protein in water and the mutant in water.
 I then look at the average potential energy that my MD program prints.
-Why is this meaningless? - 6.
+Why is this meaningless? - 5.
 I claim that the stability of the protein is given by ΔG{fold} , which is the free energy change as the protein goes from the unfolded state(s) to the native state(s).
 When I try with either the alanine or glycine protein, the protein never folds, so I cannot estimate either $\Delta G{\text{fold}}^{\text{ala}}$ or $\Delta G{\text{fold}}^{\text{gly}}$.
-Describe exactly what you could simulate in order to find the difference in stability of the native (ala) and mutant (gly) proteins. - 7.
+Describe exactly what you could simulate in order to find the difference in stability of the native (ala) and mutant (gly) proteins. - 6.
 I have the crystal structure of a protein bound to a small molecule.
 In the binding site, there is an alanine.
 I want to predict the change in binding energy if I mutate the alanine to a glycine.
 It is proposed to do a perturbation/free energy calculation by gradually changing the alanine to a glycine, integrating over the total energy (Hamiltonian) as I change the system.
 Why will this not give me the correct free energy difference?
-Write a set of free energy differences which should, in principle, give me the correct answer. - 8.
+Write a set of free energy differences which should, in principle, give me the correct answer. - 7.
 I do not know whether to use simple Monte Carlo or simulated annealing when simulating a protein.
-Which would I use to find the density at 300 K? - 9.
+Which would I use to find the density at 300 K? - 8.
 I have invented a physical measurement which detects H-bonds between atoms in a protein.
 In my protein simulation, I do not see the H-bonds being formed.
 I would like to push the simulation so it forms the measured H-bonds.
 Describe a simple quasi-energy term which would serve this purpose.

-10. From NMR spectroscopy, I can use J-coupling constants to estimate the angle φ .
+9. From NMR spectroscopy, I can use J-coupling constants to estimate the angle φ .

-The angle is related to the measured J value by $J = A\cos^2\varphi + B\cos\varphi + C$ for some constants A, B and C. How could one implement an artificial (pseudo-) energy term which would persuade a protein to change its conformation and reflect the measured J-coupling?
+The angle is related to the measured J value by $J = A\cos^2 \varphi + B\cos \varphi + C$ for some constants A, B and C. How could one implement an artificial (pseudo-) energy term which would persuade a protein to change its conformation and reflect the measured J-coupling?